-The Science and Technology Entry Program (STEP) was established in 1985 by the NYS Legislature to prepare historically underrepresented students in STEM or economically disadvantaged students in grades 7-12 for entry into post-secondary degree programs in scientific, technical, health-related, and licensed professions.
-Since 1994, Union College has been awarded the STEP grant by the NYS Department of Education to establish collaborative relationships with local schools.
+The Science and Technology Entry Program (STEP) was established in 1985 by the NYS Legislature to prepare historically underrepresented and economically disadvantaged students for entry into post-secondary degree programs in math, science, technology, health-related fields, and licensed professions.
+Since 1994, Union College has been awarded the STEP grant by the NYS Department of Education (NYSED) to establish collaborative relationships with local schools.
 By participating in Union College STEP, local students partner with Union College faculty and students to receive high-quality STEM instruction.

 To enroll in STEP, students must:

 - Be a member of a historically underrepresented group (as defined by NYSED): African-American/Black, Latino/Hispanic or Native American/Alaskan Native OR if you are not a member of one of these groups, you may qualify based on economic need: please see the NSYED Income Eligibility Criteria